levsero/test_embed/README.md

 ```

 After that when you refresh the page you will start seeing redux logs in your console.

-### Using your development version of main.js
-Here is [an article](https://zendesk.atlassian.net/wiki/spaces/CE/pages/111936245/Debugging+on+3rd+party+websites) explaining how we can use burp to hijack the main.js request and point it to a local version.

 ## Documenting ADRs
 We will be documenting architectural decisions surrounding this project under `doc/architecture/decisions`.